lamberta/devkit-doc/api/ui/widget/listview.md

 		 * `reverse {boolean} = false` ---If `true`, sort data source in reverse order.
 		 * `sorter {function(item)}` ---Function that returns a cardinal value (number or string) for the current item to use as the sort key.

-Creates a `DataSource` object.
+Creates a `GCDataSource` object.
 The most important argument is the `key` parameter, which specifies what property on each item is unique.
-If you do not specify a key, the `DataSource` will default to the `id` property of the item.
+If you do not specify a key, the `GCDataSource` will default to the `id` property of the item.

-You may also specify a sorter function which, when given an item from the `DataSource`, returns the item's cardinal value.
+You may also specify a sorter function which, when given an item from the `GCDataSource`, returns the item's cardinal value.
 The sort order of the sorting functionality may be specified using the `reverse` flag.

 ~~~
-import DataSource;
+import GCDataSource;

-var dataSource = new DataSource({
+var dataSource = new GCDataSource({
 	key: 'id',
 	ctor: function (data) {
 		this.id = data.id;